 The Lowepro ProTactic could be just the thing.
-Built to expand upon the Original Protactic backpacks, offering features specifically for carrying tech, the Lowepro aims to emulate a protective armour for your camera and equipment.
+Built to expand upon the Original Protactic backpacks, offering features specifically for carrying tech, the Lowepro aims to emulate a protective armor for your camera and equipment.

-They know that you’ll likely be out in all kinds of weather and climates, and thus offer the built-in All-Weather cover which protects the contents from rain, hail, snow, dust, and sand.
+They know that you’ll likely be out in all kinds of weather and climates and thus offer the built-in All-Weather cover, which protects the contents from rain, hail, snow, dust, and sand.
 So, whether you’re caught in a Saharan sandstorm or capturing a seabound squall, you’ll be covered.

 Additionally, the backpack has flexible and adaptive dividers, with attention zoomed in on versatile spaces for various pieces of camera equipment and 4-point access, so you can swiftly gather your equipment to capture those unexpected moments.

-Best for enthusiastic photographers who require a solid, armoured travel backpack to protect their camera and kit.
+Best for enthusiastic photographers who require a solid, armored travel backpack to protect their camera and kit.
 You can also check our round-up of all the best camera backpacks on the market today for more options.

-Osprey Farpoint 55: Best for holidays, backpacking and hosteling
+Osprey Farpoint 55: Best for holidays, backpacking, and hosteling

 Maybe you’re spending the summer hopping on trains between Europe’s most exciting cities or off for three weeks to Saint Lucia.
 For mid-length trips, you’ll want to have enough space for all your necessities.

 The Osprey Farpoint 55 may be ideal; offering 55L of capacity, you won’t need to be choosy about what you bring.
-The detachable day-pack is brilliant for taking essentials with you on day-trips while leaving the larger bag back at your hotel or hostel.
+The detachable day pack is brilliant for taking essentials with you on day trips while leaving the larger bag back at your hotel or hostel.
 Plus, it folds down and stows away inconspicuously when it’s not required.

 Of course, it features a laptop and tablet sleeve, plus a scratch-free compartment for protecting your beloved sunglasses.